leapcode/puppet_check_mk/README.md

 Agent hostnames are automatically added to the server all_hosts configuration using stored configs.

-Currently only tested on Redhat-like systems.
+Currently only tested on Redhat-like systems and on Debian.

 ## Server

 * Installs omd package either using the system repository (eg. yum, apt) or from a package file retrieved from the Puppet file store

+* Use check_mk::omd_repo to enable a debian repository for omd (requires apt module from i.e. https://labs.riseup.net/code/projects/shared-apt).
+  For now, you need to fetch the omd apt-key manually from http://labs.consol.de/nagios/omd-repository/, put it into your site_apt/files/keys directory and pass the custom_key_dir parameter to the apt class, like

+    class { 'apt':
+      custom_key_dir      => 'puppet:///modules/site-apt/keys'
+    }

 * Populates the all_hosts array in /etc/check_mk/main.mk with hostnames
   exported by check::agent classes on agent hosts